docwhat/lego_nxt/README.md

 Most tests will work without owning a NXT brick

-To run all the tests, including the ones that require a NXT brick, then you need to plugin your NXT brick, power it on, and set the environment variable `HAS_NXT` to the value `true`.
+To run all the tests, including the ones that require a NXT brick, then you need to plugin your NXT brick, power it on, and run `rake usb:spec`

-Example:

-    env HAS_NXT=true rspec spec

 ## Contributing